 Sing (or watch) Karaoke Together

-Several karaoke bars in Las Vegas offer private room rentals that could make for the perfect group activity.
+Several karaoke bars in Las Vegas offer private room rentals that could make for a memorable, albeit embarrassing (depending on your skill level) night out on the town.

 Kamu Ultra Karaoke, which is a luxury experience right on the Strip at Palazzo offers medium, large, and VIP suites that can accommodate groups of 6-40 people.